Go to content

 Your representation on the Graduate Research School committee and on the committee of your respective doctoral schools plays an essential role in shaping and improving your doctoral experience.
 Discover how you can take part and represent your interests as a member of the university community.

-Doctoral representatives on the Graduate Research School committee
+PhD STUDENT representatives on the Graduate Research School committee

 The doctoral representatives on the Graduate Research School committee are elected by indirect ballot.
 A titular member and a substitute are appointed for each doctoral school to take part in meetings.

-Doctoral representatives on the doctoral school committees
+PHD STUDENT representatives on the doctoral school committees

 Each doctoral school has its own election procedure, including provisions for substitutes and parity.
 Elections can take place in person or electronically.
 Dates and deadlines vary according to each doctoral school.